Diocese of Buffalo: 2019

 In February 2019, New York Governor Andrew Cuomo signed the Child Victims Act.
 The law created a one-year lookback period in which victims of child sex abuse could file civil lawsuits against abusers that were previously barred by the statute of limitations.
 In May 2019, the diocese announced that its voluntary compensation program had paid $17.5 million to 106 childhood victims of clergy sexual abuse; the diocese had rejected 135 applicants.

-In May 2019, Paul K. Barr sued the diocese, claiming that he had been sexually abused by Reverend Michael Freeman, then posted at Sacred Heart Parish in Niagara Falls.
-Barr said that Freeman, who died in 2010, fondled his genitals one night in the rectory.
-Barr complained to the youth minister at the church, who did nothing.
-In June 2019, James Bottlinger publicly accused Freeman of sexually abusing him in Lancaster in 1984.
-After he was assaulted, Bottinger said that he complained to Auxiliary Bishop Donald Trautman, who scolded him for making the accusation.
-Bottlinger said that he had rejected a $650,000 financial settlement offer from the diocese and was planning a lawsuit.

 By September 2019, 100 individuals had filed sexual abuse lawsuits against the diocese.
 That same month, the diocese published an Adult Sexual Misconduct Policy and Procedures and a new Code of Pastoral Conduct for Clergy.
 After the apostolic visitation in October 2019, Malone retired in December 2019.

 2020

 In February 2020, the diocese filed for Chapter 11 bankruptcy amid numerous sex abuse lawsuits.
 In April 2020, Bishop Scharfenberger, the apostolic administrator of the diocese, revealed that as part of the bankruptcy agreement, the diocese would halt cash payments and benefits to 23 diocesan priests suspended due to sex abuse allegations.
-One of these 23 priests was Reverend Paul Salemi.
-In 2012, after having consumed alcohol at a dinner with a young man, Salemi suggested that he stay the night with him and engage in oral sex.
-The man fled the apartment, leaving his shoes behind.
-The diocese permanently removed Salemi from ministry.
-Although he moved to Georgia, the diocese continued to pay Salemi until April 2020.

 Also in April 2020, Cuomo extended the statute of limitations deadline to file sex abuse lawsuits in New York, originally set for August 2020 to January 2021.
 In response, the diocese filed an adversary motion to freeze the lawsuits, stating that it could not pay future sex abuse settlements if the lawsuits continued.

-In November 2020, New York Attorney General Letitia James sued the diocese, Malone, and Auxiliary Bishop Edward M. Grosz.
-She charged the defendants with the misuse of funds to cover up alleged sexual abuse by more than 24 priests.
-Her office released a 218-page report detailing the results of a two-year investigation into all the parties named in the lawsuit.